 Nathan Savage resides in Oregon with his wife and two children, and serves as the head of the Graphic Design Program at Portland Community College.
-While earning a BFA in Communication Design in his home state of Texas, he completed a summer internship with the New York office of Pentagram.
 Prior to moving to the Pacific Northwest, Nathan worked for a decade in NYC developing creative solutions at Red Herring Design.
-Much of this work can be seen in book stores, juke boxes, television sets, and a line of womens footwear sold at Target stores.
+Some of this work can still be seen in book stores, juke boxes, television sets, and a line of womens footwear sold at Target stores.

 As fanatics of brand identity and typography, it may be helpful to learn about Principal Type's logo.
 Before the use paragraphs, a symbol at the end of a sentence was used to indicate further elaboration of a written concept.
 Over time it developed into a pilcrow and became used for paragraph returns.

 Whether scattered throughout an authors words or structuring a programmers code, the pilcrow remains invisible.
 This hidden character, signifying the beginning of another line of thought, makes a fitting icon for Principal Type’s educational focus.

 Inspired by foundational design principles, the mark can be easily replicated using Franklin Gothic Extra Condensed, three squares, and a circle.